acd37/writing-samples/03_creating_readme_lp.md

   - ☝️ OK, and why?

   - 🙋 It's better because it has a unique app title and subsections but:
-    - the images are broken
+    - The images are broken
     - No installation instructions
     - No license
     - No LinkedIn